COSC381-2023Winter/github-flow-demo/README.md

                      --all (displays history of everything)
                      --oneline (keeps commit description information to oneline) :) <-- emoji

+'git push' to push any changes in the local working branch to the remote branch.)

 Git command explanation: git merge

 `git merge  origin/feature1` (Merges two branches together into a singular branch)